-Six Myths About Worker Ownership
+Six Myths about Worker Ownership for Child Care Businesses

-My employees can't afford to buy the business
+MYTH #1: My employees can't afford to buy the business

 In a conversion to employee ownership, workers are not expected to raise the funds needed to purchase the business.
-Instead, the ICA Group works to structure financing for the sale.
+Instead the ICA Group works to structure financing for the sale.
 This often includes a blend of seller financing and loans, which the business pays back through its profits over time.
 We work closely with a national network of lenders familiar with worker ownership.

 To become an owner of the business, workers purchase a member-share.
 The price of this share is set in proportion to the profits the worker is expected to receive for owning a share.
-The price of a share typically ranges from \$1,000-\$5,000 and can be structured as a payroll deduction that is paid over time.
+The price of a share typically ranges from \$200-\$1,000 for child care businesses and can be structured as a payroll deduction that is paid over time.